There are currently no active references in this article.

 A great challenge posed by Cedars is keeping them structurally sound as they grow old.
 With their enormous mass, complex architecture, and propensity to be damaged by gales or by falls of wet, heavy snow in maritime climates, Cedars in parks and gardens and other spaces regularly accessible to the general public can pose a management nightmare.
 The same may be said for Cedars growing in close proximity to buildings, roads, or other important structures and thoroughfares, whether or not there is public access, and in all such situations it is imperative that land owners and managers have such trees regularly inspected by a professional arboriculturist, that records of these inspections are kept, and that any recommended management actions are undertaken as necessary.
 Cedars are sensitive to soil compaction, and on soils that are disposed to compaction, care must be taken to prevent this from happening, or to alleviate compaction that has already occurred.

 Finally, we must turn to the vexing question of how to assuredly distinguish the different species from one another.
 This is challenging enough in the United Kingdom, but one must be doubly careful in areas with consistently warm summers, where Cedars will regularly set fertile seed which raises the possibility of hybridisation having occurred.
 Horticultural students are sometimes advised to use alliteration to identify Cedars: ‘ascending Atlas, level Lebanon, drooping Deodar’ (i.e. Jacobson 1996), referring to the direction of growth of the youngest shoots.
 This might be sufficient to get through one’s plant identification exams, but later on it becomes clear that it isn’t so simple.
 Trees of Atlas and even Lebanon Cedars producing new extension growth during a warm, dry spring, can often have distinctly drooping new branchlets that could throw an inexperienced observer off the scent, and this problem is exacerbated in regions with warmer summers.
-Only comparison with a confirmed Deodar, conveniently planted nearby, showing its distinctly pendulous shoot tips (vs. merely drooping) will pull you back on to the right path.
+Furthermore, in their natural habitat, Deodar Cedars can have branches with more or less flat tips (Ryan 1999) but this is almost unheard of in cultivation.